Editor’s Note: This post was updated on November 21, 2018, for accuracy and comprehensiveness. It was originally published on May 10, 2017.

-Are you one of those people who exercises regularly, but can’t understand why you don’t look like that person next to you on the treadmill or weight bench?
-What about that friend who seems able to eat just about anything and never looks like they gain an ounce?
-Or maybe you know someone who has an outstanding athletic physique without even trying.
+Are you one of those people who exercises regularly, but can’t understand why you don’t look like that person next to you at the gym?
+Do you get frustrated that your friend seems to be able to eat just about anything and never looks like they gain an ounce?
+Or how about those lucky individuals who have an outstanding athletic physique without even trying.

-We are often quick to attribute these differences to the mysteries of somatotypes, or different body shapes.
-However, we rarely go beyond the basic body classifications to explore how our body types differ, such as how these different body types respond to diet and exercise and how we can work with our body types to effectively change or optimize our body composition.
+We are often quick to attribute these differences to the mysteries of different body shapes or somatotypes but rarely go beyond the basic body classifications to explore how our body types differ.
+What we should instead focus on are factors we can control instead of our genetics.
+How about we instead study how each different body types responds to factors like diet and exercise, and how we can work with our body type to effectively change or optimize our body composition.

-Let’s take a look at the different somatotypes and see how when you identify your body type, you’re able to understand your genetic predisposition and can better make the right decisions to reach your specific body composition goal.
+Let’s examine each different somatotypes, see how you can use an understanding of your genetic predisposition to make better decisions to reach your specific body composition goal.

 The Three Somatotypes

 A somatotype is defined as a “quantitative overall appraisal of the present shape and composition of the human body.”
 Classifying different body types based on physique provides three generalized divisions of body types: endomorph, mesomorph, and ectomorph.
-As with anything, it’s rare for someone to fall entirely into one category.
-You might show qualities of more than one group, such as an ecto-endomorph or a endo-ectomorph.
+As with anything, it’s rare for someone to fall entirely into one somatotype.
+You might show a combination of qualities from two somatotypes, such as an ectomorph-endomorph hybrid or an endomorph-ectomorph.

 There are countless articles about how having a general idea of where you fit on the somatotype scale can help give you the knowledge you need to make informed decisions in your quest to change your body composition.
-However, before we tackle these potentially faulty claims, let’s take a quick look at each of the 3 general structures of body types:
+However, before we examine these claims more closely, let’s take a quick look at the general structures of the 3 somatotypes:

-That super skinny friend of yours that often gets called a “stick” falls primarily into the category of an ectomorph.
+That super skinny friend of yours that often gets called a “stick” falls primarily into the somatotype category of an ectomorph.
 Naturally lean with a tendency towards long limbs, ectomorphs typically possess that slender look no matter what type of diet they consume.
-A lot of runners and swimmers are ectomorphs.
-However, although they may have a decent amount of muscle, due to their long limb-length, they may appear visually to have lesser muscle development.
-Similarly, body fat also seems to get hidden by their long, slender figure - meaning they seem to get away with a few extra pounds of fat.
-Because of this, ectomorphs can have the tendency to fall into the classification of skinny fat.
+A lot of endurance runners and swimmers are ectomorphs.
+Although ectomorphs may have a decent amount of muscle, due to their long limb-length, they may appear visually to have less muscle development.
+Similarly, body fat also seems to get hidden by their long, slender figure – meaning ectomorphs seem to get away with a few extra pounds of fat.
+Because of this, if ectomorphs aren’t taking care of their health, they can become skinny fat.

-Mesomorphs are the seemingly natural athletes out of the three somatotypes.
-Their physiology tends to include narrow hips, wide back, and larger frame that contributes to an often muscular appearance.
-Many professional fighters, tennis and basketball players fall into this group.
+Mesomorphs are the natural athletes out of the three somatotypes.
+They are the lucky few, that can achieve a muscular physique without really trying.
+The physiology of a mesomorph tends to include narrow hips, wide back, and larger frame that contributes to an often muscular appearance.
+Many professional fighters, wide receivers, and basketball players fall are mesomorphs.

-Endomorphs are the larger structured body types with both wide hips and shoulders but shorter arms and legs.
-Think rugby props, football linebackers, and powerlifters.
-Endomorphic body-types are even considered to be a contributing factor in race performance in Ironman athletes.
+Endomorphs are the larger structured somatotypes with both wide hips and shoulders but shorter arms and legs.
+This type of body shape is great for activities that require a lot of strength.
+When you think of endomorphs, think of rugby props, strength athletes, and powerlifters.
+Endomorph body-types are even considered to be a contributing factor in race performance in Ironman athletes.

 Recall the definition of somatotypes as having both a shape and composition component.
 While your shape may be set from the start, your body composition is not set in stone.
 So what are the general body compositions for these different somatotypes?

-Ectomorphs look lean and often they do tend to get placed into the category of endurance-type athlete.
-People with these body types seem to struggle with gaining weight and altering their body composition in such a way that reflects an upward swing in lean muscle mass.
+Ectomorphs look lean and often they do tend to get placed into the category of endurance athletes.
+People with these body types seem to struggle with gaining weight and altering their body composition through lean muscle mass gain.
 Their efforts in the gym may seem to have little effect visually, even causing frustration when trying to initiate a change.

 Mesomorphs, on the other hand, have a larger frame that lends to the appearance of a body composition with a high percentage of lean muscle mass and a lower body fat percentage.
 The result is a more athletic, muscular look.